Geography and Sustainable Planning (Geography - Sustainable Urban and Regional Planning )

-The Department of Geography and Planning offers a minor in urban and regional planning, which focuses on factors that shape urban, suburban, and rural regions of the U.S. and the development trends that impact environment and society.
-Students learn strategies and tools to improve towns, villages, and cities while achieving key sustainability goals.
+The Department of Geography and Sustainable Planning offers a minor in sustainable urban and regional planning, which focuses on strategies, best practices, and skills required for sustainable area development, smart and green infrastructure, and sustainable integration of social, environmental, and economic priorities in planning.
+Students learn to improve regions while achieving key sustainability goals.

 Concepts and skills in urban planning are applicable to a variety of specialties that include:

 - Sustainability planning

 - Smart/green infastructure

 The minor requires completion of 24 credits, including:

 - GPY/PA 209 Intro to Urban and Regional Planning

 - GPY/ENS/PA 312 Urban and Regional Environmental Planning

 - GPY/PA 316 Transportation Planning